The Information War and Censorship by Big Tech

 What is happening, and will increasingly happen, is for Christian content and viewpoints to be censored.
 Therefore we need to realise we can’t depend on these Internet giants to be objective sources of truthful information.
 While they may not necessarily publish false information, by filtering or censoring information we may learn only a half truth.
 This is particularly crucial for the next generation of Christians.
 If we depend on ‘Big Tech’ for objective, truthful information we may end up deceived.

 Therefore we need to be prepared.
+We need to be wise in our use of these Internet giants.
 We need to source information from a number of trusted and unbiased sources other than those of ‘Big Tech’.
 We need to set up independent means of communicating the gospel and the truth of God – boldly, without fear.
 This may even mean going back to distributing free paper media as a means of proclaiming the gospel of Christ and Biblical truth.

 A final word: while need to speak the truth in love, we first must ourselves walk in the truth or we, as Paul described in 1 Corinthians 13:1, ‘have become a noisy gong or a clanging cymbal‘.